Commitment to Social Responsibility

 The subsidiaries they work for matches each euro donated and hands over the total amount to the chosen institution on an annual basis.

 Following on in the family tradition of the former CUF group, since 2001 the José de Mello group offers summer camps to the children of its employees aged between 7 and 17.
-From 2001 to 2016, 200 children of employees of shared companies attended the José de Mello group summer camps.
+From 2001 to 2019, more than 1650 children of employees of shared companies attended the José de Mello group summer camps.

 Amélia de Mello Foundation